StoneDetector/StoneDetector/README.md

 ## Docker Image

-The StoneDetector tool is available as [Docker image](https://hub.docker.com/r/stonedetector/stonedetector).
+The StoneDetector tool is also available as [Docker image](https://hub.docker.com/r/stonedetector/stonedetector).
 Get started with Docker [here](https://docs.docker.com/get-started/) and follow the following tutorial on how to use it.

 You can create the image on your own, using the [Dockerfile](Dockerfile) which comes with this repository:
 ```